joan2937/pigpio/README.md

     User gpios 2-27 (0 and 1 are reserved).

-It is safe to read all the gpios.
-If you try to write a system gpio or change its mode you can crash the Pi or corrupt the data on the SD card.
+It is safe to read all the GPIO.
+If you try to write a system GPIO or change its mode you can crash the Pi or corrupt the data on the SD card.